October 14, 2019

 There are some individuals in the population who will reject implants.
 No biological markers exists to predetermine if an individual is susceptible to rejection.
 The rejection rate is very low, about 2%.

 Mechanical failure of the components making up the prostheses can occur.
-The need for regular maintenance of the prostheses to mitigate the risks is necessary.
+The need for regular maintenance of the prostheses to mitigate this risks is necessary.

 Dental implants are not suited for all individuals.
 Inadequate bone volume at the site makes placement of implants difficult.